leomcelroy/svg-pcb/DOCS/FUTURE.md

         diameter: 0.02, // or radius
         start: "F.Cu",
         end: "B.Cu",
-        plated: false // can something other than a hole be plated },
+        plated: false, // can something other than a hole be plated
+        offset: [0, 0],
+      },
       maskOffset: .03 // solderMaskMargin, maskMargin
     }